Invulu/pwp-portfolio-block/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A WordPress Portfolio Block for the Gutenberg and Full Site editor.
 The block displays a selected post type in a masonry style portfolio layout with filterable categories.
-Additionally, options are included for changing colors, font sizes, layouts, styles, columns, and more.

 == Description ==